Frequently asked questions

 The most successful and happiest students are those who pick the course and university that suit them best, and we're confident that the excellent academic standards and quality of life that Sheffield students enjoy will inspire applicants to accept our offer even if it's not the easiest option for them.
-We very much hope that you decide to firm us and that we can welcome you to the department.
+We very much hope that you decide to firm us and that we can welcome you to the school.

 - Will you lower your entry requirements for me if I make Sheffield my firm?

 No. Some universities may need to lower their requirements or make unconditional offers in order to fill all the places on their courses.
 Places at Sheffield are in high demand, however.
 If Sheffield is your top choice, our advice is to make us your firm and do your best to achieve ABB.